 Reapor used in high wind area in Bayfair Shopping Centre

 Home to 100 different retailers, Tauranga’ s premier shopping mall ‘BayFair’ opened recently in Mt Maunganui on the South East coast of New Zealand.
-Offering supermarkets and department stores with longer operation hours and over 1600 car spaces, the centre wanted to be sure to meet standards and address traffic noise concerns when the redevelopment is finished.
+Offering supermarkets and department stores with longer operation hours and over 1600 car spaces, the centre wanted to be sure to meet standards and address traffic noise concerns near the loading docks when the redevelopment is finished.

 Residents on the Farm Street side would require a solution covering a large frequency range to address the problem of engine noise from local traffic noise.
 Hard, reflective surfaces will also amplify street noise without proper acoustic treatment.
 Constantly perceptible noise or exposure to unacceptable noise levels would impact pedestrians, neighbours and shops or other small commercial premises nearby.